-Habits though can be broken and if the latest product innovations aren’t available from established brands customers may soon move onto where they are more easily accessible.
+Habits though can be broken.
+If the latest product innovations aren’t available from brands, customers may soon move onto where they are more easily accessible.
 We only have to look at the likes of Nokia and BlackBerry to see how rapidly the once mighty can fall.
 Our model of decision making – the behavioural economics decision bucket demonstrates how complex behaviour is.
 According to research by Mark Earls in his book Herd, our herd instinct is much more powerful than any wish to form a relationship with a brand.

-So why do people by products or brands?
+So why do people buy products or brands?
 Scientists involved in neuroscience research suggest that products or brands that we value activate the reward system of the brain.
-This has been found to be a good predictor of future sales, much better than subjective likeability.
+This is a good predictor of future sales, much better than subjective likeability.
 The intensity of the brain’s response appears to be related to the value we anticipate the product will deliver.

 Price on the other hand activates a different area of the brain, the insula, which is normally a signal that we are experiencing pain.
-No wonder we are so strongly attracted to free offers as we naturally avoid pain and we are also loss adverse.
+No wonder we like free offers as we naturally avoid pain and we are also loss adverse.

 Our brains are sensitive to the difference between reward and pain.
 If the difference is sufficiently large we may purchase a product.
-This ‘net value’ can of course be influenced by increasing the expected reward and or decreasing the pain/price.
+This ‘net value’ can of course increase the expected reward and or decrease the pain/price.
 The very essence of many a marketing campaign.
-Our herd instinct of being influenced by what other people are buying also comes into play because this can affect the perceived value of a product or service.
-We don’t like walking into a deserted restaurant because our expectations are lowered, but we are happy to wait if the place is busy and vibrant.
+Our herd instinct of being influenced by what other people are buying also comes into play because this can affect the value of a product or service.
+We don’t like walking into an empty restaurant because our expectations are low, but we are happy to wait if the place is busy and vibrant.

 What Causes An Emotional Response?